gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

       - 'sign_key_type_capab': a CBOR array, with the same format and value of the COSE capabilities array for the COSE key type of the keys used with the algorithm indicated in 'cs_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}}.

    * The 'cs_key_enc' parameter MAY be present and specifies the encoding of the public keys of the group members.
 It takes value from the "Label" column of the "COSE Header Parameters" Registry {{COSE.Header.Parameters}}.
-Acceptable values denote an encoding that explicitly conveys the public key algorithm.
+Acceptable values denote an encoding that explicitly conveys the public key algorithm (REQ6).

       At the time of writing this specification, acceptable public key encodings are CWTs {{RFC8392}}, unprotected CWT claim sets {{I-D.ietf-rats-uccs}}, X.509 certificates {{RFC7925}} and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
 Further encodings may be available in the future, and would be acceptable to use as long as they explicitly convey the public key algorithm.